 Working from home insurance

-Working from home or running a business at home doesn't come with all the same risks as working from an office or a public place, but you'll still need to think about business insurance.
+Working from home or running a business at home doesn't come with all the same risks as working from an office or a public place, but you should still think about business insurance.

 - Employers' liability, professional indemnity, cyber and more